Legendary musician Nile Rodgers and Skydiamond collaborate on luxury jewellery

 “So we made diamonds from the sky instead - using four natural ingredients: the sun, wind, rain and atmospheric carbon.
 Real diamonds, just without the destruction.
 Nile got that straight away.
 He’s passionate about sustainability and doing things differently.
 This collaboration is about great music, iconic design and proving that luxury doesn’t have to cost the Earth.”

 Nile Rodgers adds: “Innovations like this are exactly what the planet needs.
-Skydiamond proved you can create something truly beautiful without destroying the Earth to do it - and that’s a message I’ll wear with pride.
-If we can make a diamond from the sky, imagine what else we can reimagine when we put creativity to work for the future.”
+Skydiamond proved you can create something truly beautiful without destroying the Earth to do it - and that’s a message I’ll wear with pride.”

 Similar articles